Blakely Island, Washington

+There is no immediate public access to Blakely Island and it can only be reached by private ferry or boat.

+History

 Blakely Island was named by Charles Wilkes during the Wilkes Expedition of 1838-1842, in honor of Johnston Blakeley, a naval commander during the War of 1812.
-Thatcher bay, on the island's east coast, was the site of seasonal Samish tribal villages and, during the territorial period, the mill town of Thatcher, Washington.
+Thatcher bay, on the island's west coast, was the site of seasonal Samish tribal villages and, during the territorial period, the mill town of Thatcher, Washington.
 In 2014, toxic creosote pilings left over from earlier habitation were removed from the waters of Thatcher bay.